RohanKrMahato/Backend-NodeJS/23_Building_Node.js_Authentication_from_Scratch/Readme.md

 [urls](./models/url.js)
 ![image](./ref%20command%20in%20mongoose.png)

-The ref command is used so that we can apply the Populate() function.
+The ref command is used so that we can apply the populate() function offered by mongoose.
 Example--->
 ```
 const Temp = await url.find({}).populate('createdBy');